avatarye/bermesio/README.md

 Bermesio has a modular design that allows users to manage and combine all Blender resources without the need for manual local file management.
 This solves a major pain point for artists and developers who work with multiple versions of Blender and Python environments.

 Bermesio is a standalone GUI application developed with the Qt framework.
 The initial plan is to support Windows first, with eventual expansion to Linux and MacOS.

+The name of Bermesio is derived from combining the elemets from "Blender", "Hermes", and "IO".
+It is pronounced as /bɜːrˈmɛsioʊ/.
 ## Current Status
 Bermesio is currently in early development stage.
 It is not ready for release yet.
 The current version is 0.1.0.
 ## Screenshots